robjm16/Business_Applications_Compendium/README.md

 Rather, implementation challenges are far more likely tied to data issues and an array of organizational considerations.
 These include:

-  •	Data quality, missing data and difficulty integrating data housed in disparate systems.
+  •	Data quality, missing data and difficulty integrating data housed across disparate systems.
   •	Risks including cybersecurity (e.g., hacking, fooling face-recognition systems), data privacy concerns, and the potential for unwittingly introducing biased models (e.g., credit risk algorithms that unfairly penalize certain groups).
   •	Difficulties recruiting data scientists and other AI experts, and questions around how to organize and manage them (e.g., in centers of excellence or within lines of business).
   •	Getting started: type and scope of pilot projects.